SteveJustin1963/tec-NN/README.md

 ### 20 neural network types

-1. Feedforward neural network
+1. Feedforward neural network, uses perceptron algorithm
-2. Convolutional neural network
+2. Convolutional neural network, uses deep learning algorithm
-3. Recurrent neural network
+3. Recurrent neural network, "are the state of the art algorithm for sequential data and are used by Apple's Siri and and Google's voice search.
+It is the first algorithm that remembers its input, due to an internal memory, which makes it perfectly suited for machine learning problems that involve sequential data."
-4. Long short-term memory
+4. Long short-term memory, "are a type of recurrent neural network capable of learning order dependence in sequence prediction problems.
+This is a behavior required in complex problem domains like machine translation, speech recognition, and more.
+LSTMs are a complex area of deep learning."
-5. Gated recurrent unit
+5. Gated recurrent unit, "are a gating mechanism in recurrent neural networks, use connections through a sequence of nodes to perform machine learning tasks associated with memory and clustering, for instance, in speech recognition."
-6. Echo state network
+6. Echo state network, "is a type of reservoir computer that uses a recurrent neural network with a sparsely connected hidden layer (with typically 1% connectivity).
+The connectivity and weights of hidden neurons are fixed and randomly assigned.
+The weights of output neurons can be learned so that the network can produce or reproduce specific temporal patterns." see tec-BRAIN
 7. Self-organizing map
 8. Neural Turing machine
 9. Deep belief network